-6.2.5.1 Naval Computer and Telecommunications Area Master Station, Pacific, Wahiawa weathered basalt known as saprolite.
+6.2.5.1 Naval Computer and Telecommunications Area Master Station, Pacific, Wahiawa

+The soils at NCTAMS PAC Wahiawa reflect the geology of the region and are generally deep, welldrained silty clays.
+The surface soils consist of residuum overlying 50 to 100 feet (15 to 30 meters) of weathered basalt known as saprolite.
 Alluvium accumulation in gulches is too meager to be consequential.
 Soils found at the installation exhibit suitable properties for agricultural development.
 All of the soils at the installation support vegetative cover suitable for grazing purposes.
 HLMG, which is characterized as having a severe to very severe erosion hazard, is the only soil on the installation that cannot be used as cropland (USDA-NRCS, 1972).
 Figure 6-3 shows the soil types for the installation and Table 6-3 provides a description of these.